Please be sure to check the event organizer’s website for any last-minute changes or cancellations prior to attending.

 • Wednesday Volunteer Service with David Bower

-Meeting at Historic RittenhouseTown (see map here) There is parking in several small lots around HRT as well as nearby street parking on W Rittenhouse Street; parking in the paved lot along Lincoln Drive is not recommended, as it is the site of frequent car break-ins.
-Please note there will be limited restroom access during the service day.
+Meeting at Harvey Street Trailhead (see map here) This location will not require hiking to access from the available parking areas.
+Please note that there will not be bathroom access during the service day.
 Would you like to be part of keeping Wissahickon Valley Park beautiful and sustainable?
 Then join longtime Wissahickon steward David Bower and his dedicated team of Crew Leaders and Trail Ambassadors for a variety of stewardship tasks!
-All are welcome to attend,
+All are welcome to attend, and no experience is needed.
+We encourage attendees to work within their own comfort level, and we always strive to accommodate needs on an individual

 • Animal Story Time